Self-determination: Defining "peoples"

-Criteria for the definition of "people having the right of self-determination" was proposed during 2010 Kosovo case decision of the International Court of Justice: 1. traditions and culture 2. ethnicity 3. historical ties and heritage 4. language 5. religion 6. sense of identity or kinship 7. the will to constitute a people 8. common suffering.

 Self-determination versus territorial integrity

 National self-determination appears to challenge the principle of territorial integrity (or sovereignty) of states as it is the will of the people that makes a state legitimate.
-This implies a people should be free to choose their own state and its territorial boundaries.
+This implies that people should be free to choose their own state and its territorial boundaries.
 However, there are far more self-identified nations than there are existing states and there is no legal process to redraw state boundaries according to the will of these peoples.
 According to the Helsinki Final Act of 1975, the UN, ICJ and international law experts, there is no contradiction between the principles of self-determination and territorial integrity, with the latter taking precedence.

 Allen Buchanan, author of seven books on self-determination and secession, supports territorial integrity as a moral and legal aspect of constitutional democracy.
 However, he also advances a "Remedial Rights Only Theory" where a group has "a general right to secede if and only if it has suffered certain injustices, for which secession is the appropriate remedy of last resort."
 He also would recognize secession if the state grants, or the constitution includes, a right to secede.

 Vita Gudeleviciute holds that in cases of non-self-governing peoples and foreign military occupation the principle of self-determination trumps that of territorial integrity.
 In cases where people lack representation by a state's government, they also may be considered a separate people, but under current law cannot claim the right to self-determination.
 On the other hand, she finds that secession within a single state is a domestic matter not covered by international law.
-Thus there are no on what groups may constitute a seceding people.
+Thus, there are no on what groups may constitute a seceding people.